Everglades National Park: Park history

 The Central and Southern Florida Flood Control Project (C&SF) was authorized by Congress to construct more than one thousand miles of canals and flood control structures across South Florida.
 The C&SF, run by the U.S. Army Corps of Engineers, established an agricultural area directly south of Lake Okeechobee, and three water conservation areas, all bordered by canals that diverted excess water either to urban areas or into the Atlantic Ocean, Gulf of Mexico or Florida Bay.
 South of these manmade regions was Everglades National Park, which had been effectively cut off from its water supply.
 By the 1960s, the park was visibly suffering.
 The C&SF was directed to provide enough water to sustain the park; it did not follow through.
-A proposed airport that would have dire environmental effects on Everglades National Park became the center of a battle that helped to initiate the environmental movement into local and national politics.
-The airport proposal was eventually abandoned, and in 1972 a bill was introduced to curb development in South Florida and ensure the national park would receive the amount of water it needed.
+The 1968 proposal for the Big Cypress Jetport became a pivotal environmental battleground ultimately leading to the project's cancellation and the formal integration of ecological preservation into American political policy.
+In 1972, a bill was introduced to curb development in South Florida and ensure the national park would receive the amount of water it needed.
 Efforts turned to repairing the damage wrought by decades of mismanagement: the Army Corps of Engineers changed its focus in 1990 from constructing dams and canals to constructing "purely environmental projects".

 Regions originally included in Ernest Coe's vision for a national park were slowly added over the years to the park or incorporated into other protected areas: Biscayne National Park, Big Cypress National Preserve, John Pennekamp Coral Reef State Park on Key Largo, Ten Thousand Islands National Wildlife Refuge, and Florida Keys National Marine Sanctuary were all protected after the park's opening in 1947.
 Everglades National Park was designated an International Biosphere Reserve on October 26, 1976.
 On November 10, 1978, 1,296,500 acre, about 86% of the park, was declared a wilderness area.
 It was renamed the Marjory Stoneman Douglas Wilderness in 1997.
 It was listed as a UNESCO World Heritage Site on October 24, 1979, and as a Wetland of International Importance on June 4, 1987.
 It was placed on the List of World Heritage in Danger from 1993 until 2007 and then again in 2010.
 The park was added again due to the continued degradation of the set causing significant indications of eutrophication (for example algal blooms) negatively impacting the marine life causing the US government to request UNESCO and IUCN for assistance in development.